F5CodeGuru/asm342/labinfo/labinfo.rst

 .. note::

         Replace all instances of <bigip> with the management ip of the bigip1, 10.1.1.245.
-Replace password with the pssword provided by the instructor.
+The $password referenced in the curl commands is an environment variable, there is no need to modify it.